kirill-markin/personal-automation-hub/docs/calendar_sync.md

 1. **Creation**:
    - Calculate busy block time using source event time + configured offsets
    - Search for existing busy block with exact time match
+   - If no exact match, check if existing busy blocks fully cover the required period
+   - Skip all-day events when checking coverage (they don't prevent creation)
-   - Create new busy block only if no match exists
+   - Create new busy block only if no match or coverage exists

 2. **Deletion**:
    - When source event is cancelled, calculate expected busy block times